 Living in South Florida, the majority of housing has mailboxes which have a feature to lock them, but for those who don’t, think about getting a P.O. box.
 Being in a state that’s in the top 5 for identity theft and fraud, be sure to take every security measure you can.
 You may think since you’re filing taxes online that none of your documents will come through the mail, this is not true.
 Companies still send direct mail that feature personal details, be safe and lock it up.

 For additional resources on how to prevent tax identity theft the Federal Trade Commission is offering free webinars and chats.
 Be sure to ask your tax advisor on ways to stay protected from tax identity theft in Miami during tax season in Florida.
-If you’re a member who feels confident and is ready to file, check out how you can save up to $15 on premium TurboTax services.
+If you’re a member who feels confident and is ready to file, get out there and get started.
 Not a member?
 See how you could become one today.